 Don’t try to impress with topless photos

 Or any modelesque photos for that matter.
 Appearing overly confident is an instant turn-off for women.
 If you take yourself too seriously, it will backfire.
 There is a fine line between shirtless playing volleyball, and shirtless flexing in the gym.
 Also consider this: if you look way too hot there is just no way we are going to contact you because you don’t look real.
 It will appear that all you care about is looks and unless we look like a Victoria Secret Supermodel we just don’t want to get rejected by a guy with an “8” pack!!!

 Do show your personable side

 It doesn’t matter who you are or what you look like.
 Any man can provoke that dreaded “ugh” reflex just by making an innocent mistake.
 Don’t be that guy!
-Simply use a little forethought and you’ll see the difference in attention you receive.
+Simply use a little forethought and you’ll see the difference in the attention you receive.

 As humans, we are all hardwired to process information through first impressions.
 And in the world of sift-and-swipe dating technology, you need to be in tune with what you’re putting out there.
 Women aren’t so complicated once you take a moment to educate yourself on what grabs our eye.